Feasibility of a trapped atom interferometer with accelerating optical traps: Experimental setup for stationary traps

 \section{Experimental setup for stationary traps}

 In this section, we present a compact understanding of a typical interferometer sequence, using a mathematical description that leverages the language of quantum circuits rather than path integrals.
 Due to the generality of definitions, the formulae in this section apply to both stationary and moving traps.
-Nevertheless, for conceptually simplicity, we will illustrate here the case of a stationary trap and elaborate on the complexities of moving traps in later sections.
-For convenience, a list of notation used throughout this paper is given in Table \ref{tab:Parameters}.
+Nevertheless, for conceptual simplicity, we will illustrate here the case of a stationary trap and elaborate on the complexities of moving traps in later sections.
+For convenience, a list of notation used throughout this paper is given in Table~\ref{tab:Parameters}.

-The basic experimental sequence, shown in Fig. \ref{fig:InterSequence}, following that proposed by Xu et al.~[\onlinecite{AtomInterExpHolger}], enables the inclusion of tweezer traps in the midst of the procedure.
-The sequence is as follows.
-A launched cloud of atoms is split into a superposition of two paths (arms) by a $\pi/2$ laser pulse, which provides an $\hbar q$ momentum kick to one path.
-After time $t_{0}$, a $\pi$ pulse acting on only the top arm places these atoms in a lower state, such that the atoms in both arms now have zero momentum and the same internal state.
-The two arms are separated by length $L = \hbar q t_{0}/m$.
-Next, two tweezer traps, their centers also separated by $L$, are turned on, trapping the atoms in the corresponding arms.
-The atoms remain in the traps for time $\tau$, after which the tweezers are turned off.
+The basic experimental sequence is shown in Fig.~\ref{fig:InterSequence_a} and follows that proposed by Xu et al~\cite{AtomInterExpHolger}.The key differences between the two setups are that we include optical dipole traps instead of an optical lattice in the midst of the sequence, and we employ two pairs of $\pi/2$ and $\pi$ pulses instead of pairs of two $\pi/2$ pulses as done by Xu et al. As such, our interferometer sequence is as follows.
+A launched cloud of atoms is split into a superposition of two paths (arms) by a $\pi/2$ laser pulse, which provides an $\hbar q$ momentum kick, along with a transition to a higher internal state, to the atoms in one path.
+After time $t_{0}$, a $\pi$ pulse acting on only the top arm places these atoms in a zero momentum and lower internal state, such that the atoms in both arms now have zero momentum and the same internal state (for details about how the pulses act, see Appendix~\ref{InterFinState}).
+This path-dependent $\pi$ pulse can be achieved using two methods.
+The first is by adopting a technique experimentally implemented by Xu et al~\cite{AtomInterExpHolger}, which is to act with a global $\pi/2$ pulse and discard the atoms of the unneeded state in both arms.
+The second is to switch on the trap of the bottom arm before that of the top and use the trap laser to AC Stark shift the bottom atoms such that they are unaffected by a global $\pi$ pulse.
+After this effective $\pi$ pulse the two arms are separated by length $L = \hbar q t_{0}/m$.
+Next, two optical dipole traps, their centers also separated by $L$, are turned on, trapping the atoms in the corresponding arms.
+The atoms remain in the traps for time $\tau$, after which the traps are turned off.
 The atoms will once again free fall for time $t_{0}$, during which the atomic paths are recombined by a path-dependent $\pi$ pulse and a final $\pi/2$ pulse.
-The coherence, a quantity that measures the difference in phase is finally estimated by counting the number of atoms at each of the two output ports at the end.
+The coherence, a quantity that measures the difference in phase, is finally estimated by counting the number of atoms at each of the two output ports at the end.